-- Hold the butcher saw firmly; one hand is put on the handle, and the other is placed on the top part for stability and control.
+- Hold the butcher saw firmly; one hand put on the handle and the other put on the top part for stability and control.

 - Mark the meat area you want to cut, and begin sawing back and forth with long, even strokes.
 Put steady and moderate pressure; the saw’s teeth will work for the rest.
 Do the process at a slow and steady pace.
 Rock the saw back and forth or put more pressure to break through for especially tough areas.

 - Once completed, properly clean and store the butcher saw for future use.